6.1 |

 fact that we are dealing with thought, which should provide us

-take it that 'philosophy' or 'ideology' in our sense could never
+Accordingly, we take it that 'philosophy' or 'ideology' in our sense could

-exist without thought but that they could exist without communication
+never exist without thought, but that they could exist without

-encompasses all kinds of social activity, or sides of social
+because it also encompasses all kinds of social activity, or sides of

 here, such as organized sports, warfare and making love together.

-and in a loose sense they may be symbol systems themselves, yet
+loose sense philosophy and science may be symbol systems themselves, yet

-also this typification is too broad, for languages are also
+also this typification is too broad, for languages, too, are symbol

-arts belong and the activity of thinking, but there must be some
+part of the arts belong and the activity of thinking, but there must be

-quality in which these thought systems differ from other forms
+some quality in which these thought systems differ from other forms of

-of thought.
-This essential feature is that philosophy, science,
+This essential feature is that philosophy, science, et cetera, are modes of

 doctrine.
 The basics of such a theory or doctrine can be taught